DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: DistilCSE Framwork

-\paragraph{Knowledge Distillation} MSE loss is a commonly used loss function in knowledge distillation \cite{jiao2019tinybert}, which measures the difference between $h_i^S$ and $h_i^T$ with $L2$-norm for each $x_i$ in a mini-batch with $N$ sentences as follows.
+Previously commonly used KD methods use MSE loss to force $h_i^S$ to be close to $h_i^T$ for each sentence $x_i$.
+MSE loss measures the difference between $h_i^S$ and $h_i^T$ with $L2$-norm for each $x_i$ in a mini-batch with $N$ sentences as follows:

-In cases where the dimension of $h_i^T$ is different from that of $h_i^S$, a learnable linear projection matrix $M$ is needed to adjust the dimension of $h_i^S$ to be the same as $h_i^T$.
+In the case that the dimension of $h_i^T$ is different from that of $h_i^S$, a learnable linear projection matrix $M$ is needed to adjust the dimension of $h_i^S$ to be the same as $h_i^T$.
 Then the loss function above can be redefined as follows.

-\paragraph{Proposed Contrastive Knowledge Distillation} For the proposed CKD, given a sentence $x_i$ in a mini-batch, $h_i^S$ and $h_i^T$ form a positive pair, and meanwhile $h_i^S$ and $h_j^T$ forms a negative pair, where $h_j^T$ is the sentence embedding of any other sentence $x_j$ within the mini-batch.
-Then we leverage the widely-used contrastive learning loss, i.e., InfoNCE loss, to encourage $h_i^S$ to be close to $h_i^T$ and meanwhile away from $h_j^T$:
+Our newly proposed contrastive knowledge distillation (CKD) method uses InfoNCE loss to enforce $h_i^S$ to be close to $h_i^T$ and meanwhile enforce $h_i^S$ to be away from $h_j^T$ corresponding to any other sentence $x_j$.
+Given a sentence $x_i$ in a mini-batch, $h_i^S$ and $h_i^T$ form a positive pair, and meanwhile $h_i^S$ and $h_j^T$ form a negative pair, where $h_j^T$ is the sentence embedding of any other sentence $x_j$ within the mini-batch.
+Then we leverage the widely-used contrastive learning loss, i.e., the InfoNCE loss, to encourage $h_i^S$ to be close to $h_i^T$ and meanwhile away from $h_j^T$:

 where $f\left(u, v\right)$ is the cosine similarity between $u$ and $v$, $\tau$ is a temperature hyperparameter.